-- How granular is the HCA, and to what extent will the published maps and data files reflect that granularity (i.e., down to the line section and node level)? - How many load hours or nodes are evaluated? - What extent of the distribution system will be covered by the HCA (i.e., entire system, high priority portions, incremental expansion over time, etc.)? - What types of DERs will be modeled (i.e., DG, energy storage, EVs, or all DERs)? - Is the HCA technology neutral? - How will HCA data be published and displayed on system maps? - o What kind of color-coding will be required on system maps? - What level of granularity will the maps reflect (e.g., hosting capacity data for each line section or only at the feeder level)? - Will data display boxes be required on the maps, and if so, what information should utilities be required to display? (e.g., an HCA value for each power system limitation or the overall HCA at a point?
+- What level of granularity will the maps reflect (e.g., hosting capacity data for each line section or only at the feeder level)? - Will data display boxes be required on the maps, and if so, what information should utilities be required to display?
+For example: An HCA value for each power system limitation or the overall HCA at a point?
 Existing and queued generation?
-The feeder load profile?) - o What kind of DER generation profile will the user be able to select? - Will hosting capacity maps be provided for both generation and load? - Will the underlying data be publicly accessible? - How will the underlying data be shared (e.g., through downloadable and sortable data files or in a machine query-able format)? - What underlying data will be provided (e.g., each operational constraint analyzed or only the limiting constraint) and at what level of granularity? - Are there privacy, cyber, or physical security considerations to consider when sharing HCA data?
-If so, what are the concerns and how can they be addressed and managed? - How frequently will the HCA results be updated and published (i.e., real-time, weekly, monthly, annually, etc.)? - How will HCA results be validated over time?
+The feeder load profile? - What kind of DER generation profile will the user be able to select? - Will hosting capacity maps be provided for both generation and load? - Should any or all of the underlying data be made publicly accessible? - If so, how will the underlying data be shared (e.g., through downloadable and sortable data files or in a machine queryable format)? - If so, what underlying data will be provided (e.g., each operational constraint analyzed or only the limiting constraint) and at what level of granularity? - Are there privacy, cyber or physical security considerations to consider when sharing HCA data?
+If so, what are the concerns and how can they be addressed and managed? - How frequently will the HCA results be updated and published (i.e., real time, weekly, monthly, annually, etc.)?56 - How will HCA results be validated over time?